edorado93/edorado93.github.io/_posts/2016-03-04-life-lessons.md

 We give loads of love, but we also expect a lot of that coming back.
 We expect a lot of stuff from a lot of people and that is where it all goes wrong.

-*_Relationships simply mean give, give and only give.
+<b>Note:</b> Relationships simply mean give, give and only give.
 Business means give and take.
-It's up to you to decide what you consider it to be._*
+It's up to you to decide what you consider it to be.
+{: .notice--info}

 ## Who is the real us?

 A typical professional's day appears to be one that has literally been programmed into their memory.
-They do the same things over and over again, in the same manner, in the same sequence, and still knows that what they are doing is probably *shitty and is still willing to do that for years at a stretch.* The life of a typical IT person is somewhere on these lines:-
+They do the same things over and over again, in the same manner, in the same sequence, and still knows that what they are doing is probably shitty and is still willing to do that for years at a stretch.
+The life of a typical IT person is somewhere on these lines:-

 1. Get up (Same time every day).
 2. Prepare breakfast (Same old same old.
 No surprises here :p)
 3. Reach office round about 9 a.m.
 Every single day without a leave.
 4. Work your ass off the entire day for 12-13 hours at a stretch.
-He probably doesn't even love the work he is doing, but still does it.
+They probably don't even love the work they are doing, but still do it.
 5. Toady to your manager.
 6. Come home late at night exhausted from work.
 7. Sleep.
-Well, this was a no-brainer!!

 > This seems to be a script fed to a robot and it executes this every day without any exceptions.